dj-wasabi/ansible-zabbix-server/README.md

 With this 1.0.0 release, the following is changed:

-* This repository will only contain all the actions that are needed for correct configuring a Zabbix Server.
+* This repository will only contain all the actions that are needed for correctly configuring a Zabbix Server.
 All tasks regarding the frontend/webui of Zabbix has been transferred to the `dj-wasabi.zabbix-web` role.
-* All properties starts with `zabbix_` now.
+* All properties start with `zabbix_` now.
 Example, property named `server_dbuser` is now `zabbix_server_dbuser`.

 # Requirements